Donbas Arena: Construction and design

 Construction began in 2006.
 The general contractor was a Turkish company ENKA.
 The Stadium was completed and opened in 2009.
 About 1,600 specialists, mainly Turkish, were involved in the construction.

-Donbass Arena was designed by ArupSport.
+Donbas Arena was designed by ArupSport.
 It was Project Managed by Arup Major Projects (Project Director Charles Goddard).
 Arup Sport also designed the City of Manchester Stadium (Manchester, England), Allianz Arena (Munich, Germany) and the Beijing National Stadium (Beijing, China).
 The soaring roof effect makes the Stadium resemble a flying saucer.
-The stadium has an oval shape and a glazed façade and is located near Regional Sport Complex Olimpiyskiy.
+The stadium has an oval shape and a glazed façade and is located near Regional Sport Complex Olimpiyskyi.
 The roof of the stadium slopes from north to south matching the landscape and contributing to the natural lighting and airing of the pitch.
 The external lighting makes the Stadium shine at night.
 A major design consideration was the ongoing protection of as much of the forest setting as possible (each tree having been planted in commemoration of deceased family members in the Great Patriotic War, and the exclusion zones to the neighbouring war memorials.
 A major geotechnical fault exists some 100m below the ground directly under the centre-spot.
 The building's foundations and piling was a major sub-project.

 Opening

-The Donbass Arena was completed ahead of schedule, but the grand opening was delayed until 29 August 2009 to coincide with the Ukrainian holiday of Miners Day, as well as Donetsk City day.
+The Donbas Arena was completed ahead of schedule, but the grand opening was delayed until 29 August 2009 to coincide with the Ukrainian holiday of Miners Day, as well as Donetsk City day.
 Donetsk is in the Donbas region, a mining region, and the date was chosen for its symbolism.
 The primary tenant of the facility is the local professional football club Shakhtar Donetsk ("Donetsk Coal Miners").

-American Pop/R&B singer-songwriter Beyoncé Knowles performed a show from her I Am...
+American Pop/R&B singer-songwriter Beyoncé performed a show from her I Am...
 World Tour on the opening night of the new stadium.
 It was Knowles' first performance in Ukraine.
 Beyoncé performed her famous hit Halo to honour the memory of Michael Jackson, who would have had his birthday on that day.

 Many state officials attended the show designed by K-events Filmmaster Group.
 The opening ceremony was awarded as Event of the Year at the Stadium Business Awards on 18 June 2010 in Dublin.

 Shakhtar Donetsk's first match at the stadium was a 4–0 victory in a 2009–10 Ukrainian Premier League fixture on 27 September 2009 against FC Obolon Kyiv.
 The first international game took place on 18 November 2009 against Greece, which Ukraine lost 0–1 failing to qualify for the 2010 FIFA World Cup.